kamilc/campers/README.md

 - **Public Port Exposure**: Open ports directly for external access - perfect for client demos.
 - **Ansible Integration**: Supports running Ansible playbooks to configure the instance on startup.
 - **Multi-User Support**: Teams sharing an AWS account get automatic instance isolation.
 Each instance is tagged with the owner's identity, and `campers list` shows only your instances by default.
+- **Docker-like Exec**: Run commands on running instances with `campers exec dev "command" -it` - no re-sync or re-provision needed.
 - **Cost Control:** Encourages an ephemeral workflow where instances are destroyed when not in use.
 - **TUI Dashboard**: A terminal interface to monitor logs, sync status, and instance health.